Lydia-Arocena/PROJECT3-MAPS/README.md

 The structure of this project is composed of:
  1. A folder called "Notebooks" that contains:

-    a) A Jupyter Notebook document where I have made the request to the Foursquare API, evaluated the different location alternatives and weighing the possible solutions in order to get to one final conclusion.
+    a) A Jupyter Notebook document called "Foursquare_geoquery_map" where I have made the request to the Foursquare API, evaluated the different location alternatives and weighing the possible solutions in order to get to one final conclusion.
 In this file, I have also printed a map for each city where information collected from the API can be shown.

     b) 3 files .json that have been used to import data of each city to 3 different collections in MongoDB Compass.